Supervisors Praise Chaplaincy for Work With Veterans; Prepare for Second Annual Stand Down to Assist Veterans

-In times of war, a Stand Down is an opportunity for exhausted combat units to leave battlefields and stay in secure base camps while they take care of personal hygiene, get clean uniforms, enjoy warm meals, receive medical and dental care, receive and mail letters, and enjoy the camaraderie of friends.
+Stand Down is a term borrowed from the military.
+During wartime, Stand Downs allow exhausted combat units that require time to rest and recover, to be removed from the battlefields to a place of relative security and safety.
+At secure base camp areas, troops were able to take care of personal hygiene, get clean uniforms, enjoy warm meals, receive medical and dental care, mail services and enjoy the camaraderie of friends in a safe environment.